DrewEaster/thespian/README.md

 Credits
 -------

 Some of the concepts within akka3d were inspired by some code shared by Vaughn Vernon on his [blog](http://vaughnvernon.co).
+Many thanks to him for the inspiration.

+As always, none of this would be possible without the true awesomeness of the Akka Team.
+Thanks to Roland, Patrik, Martin et al.

 TODO
 ----